Your bedroom is your sanctuary. Get it ready for the new year by responding to the interior design trends of 2019.

-Embrace the trend with green and brown hues, naturalistic materials including wicker and pine and statement pieces of greenery in the bedroom.
+Embrace the trend with coral and cream hues, naturalistic materials including wood and statement pieces of coral in the bedroom.
 Large plants and fresh natural materials will make the space feel relaxing as well as on-trend.

 The industrial aesthetic is a trend very much on the up and looks to be around for quite some time.
 It might not be your first thought for creating a bedroom sanctuary, but the heavy materials associated with the look - concrete, brick, steel - in fact offer a sturdy cosiness, as well as the basis for a modern, minimalist ambience.